vsoch/brainart/README.md

 ![image](http://scopeblog.stanford.edu/wp-content/uploads/2015/10/LectinFISH560.jpg)

-Not yet streamlined or converted to some kind of app, but the functions will work! :) See [script](script) folder for the pipeline.
+Not yet streamlined or converted to some kind of app, but the functions will work! :)